Aluminum Cylinder Head Crack Assessment and Basic Repair Methods

 Materials: Penetrant and developer.

-Steps: Apply dye, wait 5-10 minutes, clean excess, spray developer, observe for red lines indicating cracks.
+Steps: Apply dye, wait 5-10 minutes, clean excess, spray developer, and observe for red lines indicating cracks.

 3. Pressure Testing